A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction

 \textbf{Discriminators.} The discriminators consist of $5$ \texttt{Conv} layers.
 We input the reconstructed LDR/HDR along with a real (unpaired) LDR/HDR in the respective discriminator.
 The \texttt{Conv} layers have $4 \times 4$ filters and stride of $2$ for the first $3$ layers and $1$ henceforth.
 The output of the first layer has features of size $64$, which is doubled in each of the next layers until $512$.
 The output of the fifth layer is of size $1$.
 The first four layers have \texttt{LeakyReLU} activation with the final layer using a \texttt{Sigmoid} activation for outputting the probabilities of a particular image being real or fake.
 The training process is stabilized using \texttt{BN} following all the \texttt{Conv} layers except the first one.

-\textbf{LLM.} We use the reasoning from the LLM to determine whether there is any exposure/artifact issues in the generation.
-Henceforth, we use heuristic based OpenCV~\cite{opencv_library} functions to threshold the pixels to generate the exposure-aware masks.
-Moreover, we also use the Laplacian and GaussianBlur functions of OpenCV to generate the artifact-aware masks.
-The artifact-aware saliency map $LLM_{\text{af}}$ is extracted as feature of size $512$ with $1 \times 1$ \texttt{Conv} and we perform an element-wise multiplication with the output features of the bottleneck layer (\ie, layer $4$) of the U-Net generators $G_Y$ and $G_X$ which goes into the feedback mechanism.
+\textbf{Heuristics.} We use information from the heuristic-based module to determine whether there are any exposure/artifact issues in the generation.
+Specifically, we use OpenCV~\cite{opencv_library} functions to threshold the pixels and generate exposure-aware masks.
+Moreover, we use the \texttt{Laplacian} and \texttt{GaussianBlur} functions to generate artifact-aware masks.
+The artifact-aware saliency map $HEU_{\text{af}}$ is extracted as feature of size $512$ with $1 \times 1$ \texttt{Conv} and we perform an element-wise multiplication with the output features of the bottleneck layer (\ie, layer $4$) of the U-Net generators $G_Y$ and $G_X$ used in the feedback mechanism.